-Given an input graph $G$ and endpoint vertices $\alpha \neq \beta$ of~$G$, we let $H$ be the graph obtained by copying $G$ and connecting it to $D$ by adding the two edges $\edge{\alpha, d_0}$ and $\edge{\beta, d_1}$.
-The construction of~$H$ from~$G$ is obviously in polynomial time, and it suffices to show that the reduction is correct by proving the following claim (*): $G$ has a \Hpath[2] from $\alpha$ to $\beta$ if and only if $H$ has a \Hcycle[2].
+Given an input graph $G$ and endpoint vertices $\alpha \neq \beta$ of~$G$, Let $H$ be the graph obtained by copying $G$ and connecting it to $D$ by adding the two edges $\edge{\alpha, d_0}$ and $\edge{\beta, d_1}$.
+The construction of~$H$ from~$G$ can obviously be done in polynomial time, and it suffices to show that the reduction is correct by proving the following claim (*): $G$ has a \Hpath[2] from $\alpha$ to $\beta$ if and only if $H$ has a \Hcycle[2].

 We first prove the forward direction of (*).
 Suppose $G$ has a \Hpath[2] $P$ starting at $\alpha$ and ending at $\beta$.
-Then one can check that $P' \coloneq P \cdot (d_6,d_5,d_0,d_3,d_1,d_7,d_4,d_2)$ is a \Hcycle[2] of $H$.
+Then one can check that $P' \coloneq P (d_6,d_5,d_0,d_3,d_1,d_7,d_4,d_2)$ is a \Hcycle[2] of $H$.